MostAmbitiousCrow/Sun-Savior-Prototype/Tutorial Content/1 Tutorial.md

 private float targetAngleX; // Target value for vertical rotation
 ```

+> [!TIP]
->**TIP:** Using [Tooltip()] will give your variable a description, viewable in the inspector by hovering your cursor over the name of the variable, based on a string input.
+> Using [Tooltip()] will give your variable a description, viewable in the inspector by hovering your cursor over the name of the variable, based on a string input.
 While not always necessary, it can help you remember what variables do without having to open your scripts to find out!

+> [!TIP]
->**TIP:** Using [Range()] will restrict your variable value from the smallest value (left), to the highest value (right).
+> Using [Range()] will restrict your variable value from the smallest value (left), to the highest value (right).
 It will also show the value as a slider in the inspector, perfect for easy value changes!

 Let's begin by setting our key screen size variables in a new public custom Function named **UpdateScreenData**, and trigger this in the **Start()** function.
 We'll do this by getting the screen width and height and calculating the percentage values for our Horizontal and Vertical trigger zones.
 ```cs